Security-Onion-Solutions/securityonion-docs/use-cases.rst

 Evaluation
 ----------

 ``Evaluation Mode`` is ideal for classroom or small lab environments.
+Evaluation is not designed for production usage.

 For more information, please see the :ref:`quick-iso-image` section.

 Production Server - Standalone
 ------------------------------

+Standalone is similar to Evaluation in that it only requires a single box, but Standalone is more rready for production usage.

 For more information, please see the :ref:`production-deployment` section.